The PGE Rate Increase of 2018: What you Need to Know

 In April of 2018, Pacific Gas and Electric Co., also known as PG&E, implemented a new rate structure - the latest of many in recent years.

 Designed to promote more efficient energy usage and simplify rate plans for customers, the PGE rate increase affected the residential rates of about 150,000 customers across PG&E’s service areas.
-It is the first phase of a statewide effort that will cost millions of dollars.

 Here’s what you need to know about the PGE rate increase, and how it’s affecting Californians now.